How To Easily Apply Raised Stencils On Furniture

 Now, here is where it gets fun!
 To add detailing to the raised stencil, you can layer paint colors, patinas, and waxes with Dixie Dirt to create a unique look.
 For this look, apply the Iron Paint with a putty knife and scrape it across the raised stencil.
 While the Iron Paint is still wet, lightly spray over it with the Green Patina Spray.
 You can apply colored waxes and Dixie Dirt after the patina finish is dried.
 It will give the raised stencils even more of an aged look.
 Or you can paint over the design for a more subtle look.
 I like both.

-The End Results
+Raised Stenciling End Results

 Did you see that Okra Wreath I used in the staging?
 Country gals are thrifty!
 Learn how I made it by CLICKING HERE!
 You know they say you can take the girl out of the country, but you can’t take the country out of the girl.
 This statement rings true for me as I find myself drawn back to my roots with this raised stencil makeover.
-Flea Market finds, rusty-crusty goods were what I grew up knowing in a small town of East Texas.
+Flea Market finds, and rusty-crusty goods were what I grew up knowing in a small town in East Texas.
 I come from a long line of junkers, thrifters, and what I call make-doers.
 I’d say this one is pretty spot-on for me.

 Even today, I find myself thrifting as a habit.
 Sure, I can afford to go to Hobby Lobby, but I would miss the challenge.
 The challenge of creating on a budget and creating a look that is all my own.